oskarmjansson/Bank-Transaction/README.md

 # Bank transaction

-This code is a simple project to get an API with a list of fictitious transactions and display it depending on how the user prefers.
+This project utilizes an API containing a list of fictitious transactions and displays them according to the user's preferences.

 ## Description

+By employing the MVC (Model-View-Controller) architecture, users can access the transactions by navigating to the transaction menu.
+Within this menu, users have the option to define rules for grouping transactions according to their preferences.

-By using MVC these transactions can be viewed by by entering the transaction menu.
-There you can also store rules of how you want to group transaction.
-For example you can store rules that every transaction labeled "Ica" and "Coop" will have the category as food.
-Then a summary of all the transactions and the users grouped transaction can be displayed.
+For instance, users can establish rules such that transactions labeled as 'Ica' and 'Coop' are categorized as food.
+Subsequently, both a summary of all transactions and the user-defined grouped transactions can be displayed.

 ## Showcase